RazrFalcon/resvg/crates/usvg-parser/docs/post-processing.md

 ## No namespaces

-In an SVG tree all elements and attributes belong to to the SVG namespace.
+In an SVG tree all elements and attributes belong to the SVG namespace.

 ## No non-SVG elements and attributes